-Protein makes you feel full and is essential for maintenance and build-up of your muscles.
+Protein makes you feel full and is essential for the maintenance and build-up of your muscles.
 When your intake of calories on a WFPB diet is sufficient, your intake of protein will normally be enough.
-On average your body requires 0,8 gram of protein per kg of body weight.
-For most people this results in approximately 50 gram per day.
+On average your body requires 0,8 grams of protein per kg of body weight.
+For most people, this results in approximately 50 grams per day.
 You can use this handy online protein calculator.
 You do not need to concern yourself with things like "incomplete proteins" or combining proteins.4

 Sources of healthy fats